 A GLC is an alphanumeric code that federal agencies use to identify geographic location.
 Use of these codes facilitates the interchange of data between federal agencies, state and local groups.

-Federal entities may request the assignment of new codes for any populated area.
-This includes duty station locations used for personnel reporting, but not military installations.
-Requests should be made in writing to the contact group at the top of this page.
+A federal entity may request a new code for any U.S., U.S. territory, or foreign city or town that is categorized as a feature class of populated place or military area.
+This includes duty station locations used for personnel reporting.
+Requests should be made in writing to the contact group listed at the top right of this page.

 The shortcut to this page is www.gsa.gov/glc.